PavaneeshwarReddy/jenkins-project/README.md

 - You are good to go now.

 ### jenkinsfile
-- Configure webhooks in github
+- Configure pollSCM as trigger
-- githubPush acts as a trigger.
+- Make different stages (checkout, build, test, package,  deploy)